zubinchopra/portaldocs/portal-sdk/templates/top-blades-frameblades.md

 ```

-Create the `ViewModel`, as in the code located at  `<dir>/Client/V2/Blades/FrameBlade/SampleFrameBlade.ts` and in the following example.
+Create the `ViewModel` that connects to the `html`, as in the code located at  `<dir>/Client/V2/Blades/FrameBlade/SampleFrameBlade.ts` and in the following example.

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/FrameBlade/SampleFrameBlade.ts", "section": "top-blades-frameblades#viewmodel"}

-The code that connects the viewmodel to the extension is located at  `<dir>/Content/Scripts/framepage.js` and is in the following example.
+It receives information with which to build the contents of the frame blade in the   `window.addEventListener` method.
+When the window receives all of the frame information, the `makeViewPresentableToUser()` method injects the final frame fields into the frame and signals the parent of the frame that its content should be revealed.
+Sending "revealcontent" to the parent window enables the parent to use blocking and non-blocking loading indicators as appropriate.
+The child frame sends  "initializationcomplete" to remove all loading indicators after all data is loaded and rendered.
+The child frame sends the 'ready' message when the Iframe completes the loading process.
+The code that connects the `ViewModel` to the extension is located at  `<dir>/Content/Scripts/framepage.js`, and is also in the following example.

 ```javascript
 {"gitdown": "include-file", "file":
 "../Samples/SamplesExtension/Extension/Content/Scripts/framepage.js"}
 ```

 The working sample can be viewed at [http://df.onecloud.azure-test.net/?feature.samplesextension=true#blade/SamplesExtension/SampleFrameBlade](http://df.onecloud.azure-test.net/?feature.samplesextension=true#blade/SamplesExtension/SampleFrameBlade).